Seed packet & charm craft

 I promise this will be super simple!
 Go right HERE and download the printable PDF file.
 In it is 2 different pages, one for bees and one for butterflies.
 Print the one or both on light cardstock or regular paper.
 You need to set your size at 'fit to page' since you want the images as large as possible.
 Preview before printing to make sure the 4 images fill up the page.

-Note: In these picture the butterfly one says Save The Butterflies ... which does not make sense ... but I made it using the bee stencil as a template and didn't think to switch it before I went to get it printed at Staples.
-My printer decided to quit on me!
-I fixed the file, and it now says Butterfly Flowers, but I'm avoiding shopping when not necessary, so I haven't been back to get it reprinted yet.
+Note: In these picture the butterfly one says Save The Butterflies ... which does not make sense unless you only consider the plight of the monarchs ... but I made it using the bee stencil as a template and didn't think to switch it before I went to get it printed at Staples.

 @ sheets of paper with seed packet templates printed on them.